-Finally, the NRB has submitted the draft of the Financial Sector Development Strategy (FSDS) 2015-2020, in which financial access and inclusion serves as a pillar of the banking system, to the Government for approval.
-The FSDS gives due emphasis on certain techniques for increasing financial outreach.
-These include the following: a) augmenting availability of BFI services in rural and remote areas; b) developing proper policies for expanding financial access; d) building up the regulatory and supervisory framework for MFIs; e) arousing public awareness through financial education; and f) promoting consumer protection with respect to the utilization of financial services and products.
-To implement the FSDS, an Implementation Committee has been proposed that will be headed by the NRB Governor with the Finance Secretary and heads of other financial regulatory agencies as members.
+The Financial Sector Development Strategy (FSDS), covering the period from 2016/17 to 2020/21, has recently been approved by the Government of Nepal.
+The FSDS, in which financial access and inclusion serve as a pillar of the banking system, lays emphasis on certain techniques for increasing financial outreach.
+These include the following: a) augmenting availability of BFI services in rural and remote areas; b) developing proper policies for expanding financial access and inclusion; c) improving institutional arrangements for broadening financial access; d) building up the regulatory and supervisory framework for MFIs; e) arousing public awareness through financial education; and f) promoting consumer protection with respect to the utilization of financial services and products.
+To implement the FSDS, an Implementation Committee has been proposed that will be headed by the NRB Governor with the heads of other financial regulatory agencies as members.